AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 mkdir alevin_output
 ```

-### Step 2: Index the human transcriptome with Salmon
+### Step 2: Index the mouse transcriptome with Salmon

 Before you can quantify with Salmon and
 [Alevin](https://www.biorxiv.org/content/10.1101/335000v2), we need a transcriptome
 to be indexed.
 You can use the same transcriptome index as bulk RNA-seq, however,
 due to the shorter read lengths as opposed to bulk, you may want to build the
 index with a smaller `-k`.
-In this instance, we used a `-k` of 23 using the ensemble transcriptome.
+In this instance, we used a `-k` of 23 using the Ensembl transcriptome.

 In the interest of time, we have already run the command below and have the index
 built for you.
 But for your own reference, here is how you'd do it yourself:
 ```
-salmon --threads=16 --no-version-check index \
+# salmon --threads=16 --no-version-check index \
-  -t Mus_musculus.GRCm38.cdna.all.fa.gz \
+#  -t Mus_musculus.GRCm38.cdna.all.fa.gz \
-  -i mouse_index \
+#  -i mouse_index \
-  -k 23
+#  -k 23
 ```

-### Step 3: For each sample, run [Alevin](https://www.biorxiv.org/content/10.1101/335000v2)
+### Step 3: For each sample, run [Alevin](https://www.biorxiv.org/content/10.1101/335000v2) for quantification
-for quantification

 From the command line, running Alevin is not too much different from running
 Salmon for bulk RNA-seq.
-You downloaded two files:
+You have two files:
 - `R1` contain the barcodes for cells as well as the UMIs
 - `R2` files contain the full reads for that sample.